Oluwatayo-Adetola/MyFinalProject/README.md

 1).
 Brief Overview of the Project

-    1.1  Discussing interface interactions of the application.
+    1.1  Discuss interface interactions of the application.

 2).
 How to Run the Project